S3-working-group/s3-practical-guide/docs/all.md

 ![A card representing a work item](img/workflow-and-value/card.png)

+#### Deliver Value Incrementally

+<div class="card summary"><div class="card-body">Slice work in a way that allows for delivering value fast and frequently, to validate assumptions quickly, align with customer needs, and respond promptly to changing priorities.
+</div></div>

 #### Pull-System For Work

 <div class="card summary"><div class="card-body">People pull in new work items when they have capacity (instead of having work pushed or assigned to them).